 Sexual Assault Criminal Defense Attorney in Denver, Colorado

 Our society including our criminal justice system has a very strong reaction against a person who is accused of committing any kind of sexual assault offense.
-This is obvious from the strict penalties faced by convicted sex offenders, and the rigorous requirements of Colorado’s sex offender registration program.<
+This is obvious from the strict penalties faced by convicted sex offenders, and the rigorous requirements of Colorado’s sex offender registration program.
+Denver Sexual Assault Defense Attorney Philip Smith is not intimidated by allegations in a prosecutor’s file.
+Phil takes sex crime cases other lawyers will not because of the nature of the crime or the difficulty in preparing a convincing defense.
+Phil Smith has successfully represented clients that charged with sex offenses from sexting to child pornography to internet luring and sex assault on a child.

 In cases in involving sex crimes in Colorado, building a successful defense requires technical medical knowledge as well as the ability to effectively interview defense witnesses and attack the credibility of witnesses for the prosecution.
 The consequences of a conviction are so devastating for the accused some circumstances require enlisting the additional skills of an investigator, forensic examiner or other experts to ensure the best possible resolution in your case.